ONLYOFFICE/documents-app-android/README.md

 ONLYOFFICE Documents is a free office application for Android devices that includes text editor, spreadsheet, presentation and PDF viewers allowing to work on your documents even on-the-go.

 Allow you to manage and edit documents stored both on ONLYOFFICE portals and various cloud services.
-Avalible at [Google Play](https://play.google.com/store/apps/details?id=com.onlyoffice.documents).
+Available at [Google Play](https://play.google.com/store/apps/details?id=com.onlyoffice.documents).

 ## Licensing
 ONLYOFFICE Documents for Android is released under AGPLv3 license.
 See the LICENSE file for more information.